Mercy rule: Goalball

 In the Paralympic team sport for the vision-impaired, goalball, a maximum goal difference is when 'any time one team has scored ten goals more than the team it is playing'.
 The game ends immediately upon that goal.
 This rule commenced on 1 January 2002.

 Wrestling

-In American collegiate wrestling and high school wrestling, a wrestler wins by technical fall, and the match ends, if he builds a 15-point lead.
+In American collegiate wrestling and high school wrestling, a wrestler wins by technical fall, and the match therefore ends, if he builds a 15-point lead.
 If a wrestler gains a 15-point lead by having his opponent in a near-fall, the referee will allow the offensive wrestler the opportunity to win by fall without liability to be reversed and pinned.
 The bout ends when a fall is awarded or the near-fall ends.

 In freestyle wrestling, a wrestler wins by technical fall if he builds a 10-point lead.
 In Greco-Roman, a wrestler wins by technical fall if he builds an 8-point lead.